 Usually, those applying for green cards will receive a registration number fairly quickly.
 However, there are a few circumstances in which you may need to get your number another way.
 The following situations are examples of such circumstances.

 - You apply for a marriage permanent resident green card from outside the United States.
 Once you attend your U.S. embassy or consulate interview, you will receive your registration number.
 However, if you apply from within the United States, the registration number will be in your receipt notice.
+We strongly recommend preparing for your interview by going over possible green card interview questions with your attorney.

 - You have already married a U.S. citizen.
 In this case, you receive your registration number around a month after you submit your green card application form.